kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 calculates energies of various bands at a range of momenta and plots the calculated energies.
-It is really a convenience function, and if one needs to do something more profound with the dispersion relation these energies may be calculated directly.
-For now we just plot the bandstructure:
+It is really a convenience function, and if one needs to do something more profound with the dispersion relation these energies may be calculated directly using `~kwant.physics.Bands`.
+For now we just plot the
+bandstructure:

 .. literalinclude:: band_structure.py
     :start-after: #HIDDEN_BEGIN_pejz